Northern Art Prize: 2008

 In its second year, the Northern Art Prize, was selected by an all-women panel, who selected a shortlist of four, from a longlist of twenty four.
 The prize fund increased from £15,000 to £16,500, with each of the shortlisted artists receiving £1,500.
 The final shortlist consisted of four artists: Richard Forster, Clare Charnley, Paul Rooney and Imogen Stidworthy.
-Their work was shown at Leeds Art Gallery from 21 November 2007 until 1 February 2008.
+Their work was shown at Leeds Art Gallery from 21 November 2008 until 1 February 2009.
 The judges were led by Tanja Pirsig-Marshall, Leeds Art Gallery's curator of exhibitions, who was supported by panel members Iwona Blazwick, director of the Whitechapel Gallery, critic Louisa Buck, artist Georgina Starr and art collector Anita Zabludowicz.
-Richard Forster was announced as the winner on 15 January 2009.
+Paul Rooney was announced as the winner on 15 January 2009.

 2010

 Sheffield-based Haroon Mirza was the winner of the 4th Northern Art Prize for his sculpture Anthemoessa inspired by the sirenum scopuli and incorporating footage of Cat Stevens and Edward Armitage's 1888 painting, The Siren.
 Judge, Mark Lawson, described his work as, "Mirza combines old and new technology to create multi-layered installations which offer detailed examination and reflect the complexity of the modern world...”.
 The other artists shortlisted were: Scottish artist Alec Finlay, Liverpool-based Lubaina Himid and Liverpudlian David Jacques.
-Mirza went on to win a prestigious award at the Venice Biennale.
+Mirza went on to win an award at the Venice Biennale.